mmallicoat/subreddit-graphs/reports/subreddit-networks.rst

 sidebar, and the number of subscribers.

+I chose two subreddits to use as the starting points to crawl through related pages, which results in two networks for analysis:

+1. one centered at /r/programming, which I will refer to as the "programming network"
+2. one centered at /r/financialindependence, which I will refer to as the "financial network."

-I chose two subreddits to use as the starting points to crawl through related pages: ``/r/programming`` and ``/r/financialindependence``.
-Both of these have a fair number of subreddits listed in their sidebars, which should lead to larger, more complex networks.
+Both of these initial subreddits have a fair number of links listed in their sidebars, which should lead to larger, more complex networks.

 .. [#selectors] Using these seemingly random attribute values for
     the selectors is less than ideal: they are non-semantic and they